Lough Rynn Castle: Location

 Lough Rynn Castle and estate is located on an isthmus between the lakes of Lough Rynn and Lough Erril.
 It is some 4 km from Mohill, 145 km from Dublin City on the N4 and 155 km from Galway City.
-The nearest airport is at Knock, 99 km away.
+The nearest airport is Ireland West Airport, 99 km away.

 History

 Mac Raghnaill family ( –1621)

 The current Lough Rynn estate is built on the ancestral lands of Clan Maelsechlainn-Oge Mac Raghnaill, the pre-Conquest rulers of this part of County Leitrim known as Muintir Eolais.
-The Annals of Loch Cé and Annals of Connacht refer to "the crannóg of Claenloch" (Lough Rynn) in the High Middle Ages, 1247AD, with the structure marked on some maps as "Crannoge" or "Crane Island", while the medieval Mac Raghnaill's Castle is mentioned in 1474AD.
-The ruins of the Mac Raghnaill's Castle are located close to the lake and some 500 metres from the existing Lough Rynn Castle.
-The historian, Fiona Slevin, describes the structure of the Mac Raghnaill castle as "fairly standard for the time, but it did have a few unusual - and clever - features.
+The Annals of Loch Cé and Annals of Connacht refer to "the crannóg of Claenloch" (Lough Rynn) in the High Middle Ages (1247 AD), with the structure marked on some maps as "Crannoge" or "Crane Island", while the medieval Mac Raghnaill's Castle is mentioned in 1474 AD.
+The ruins of Mac Raghnaill's Castle are located close to the lake and some 500 metres from the existing Lough Rynn Castle.
+Historian Fiona Slevin describes the structure of the castle as "fairly standard for the time, but it did have a few unusual - and clever - features.
 Although a square shape, the castle had rounded corners that made it more impervious to artillery attacks and it had a straight stairway carved into the hollow of a wall, rather than the more usual spiral stair in one corner."

-The Mac Raghnaill family had played an important role in the Nine Years War on the side of Aodh Mór Ó Néill resisting the English conquest of Ireland.
+The Mac Raghnaill family played an important role in the Nine Years War as allies of Aodh Mór Ó Néill in resisting the English conquest of Ireland.